From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Introduction

-Equipped with an adversarial lens to examine online reporting, we find a rich design space for empowering users to collect and present their evidence while still mitigating potential abuse of the justice procedure.
-First, when determining what to disclose, users may wish to withhold parts of a conversation to protect their privacy, but moderators may worry that users selectively present evidence to favor themselves.
-Drawing on data minimization practices~\cite{kulshrestha2021identifying, biega2020operationalizing, orekondy2018connecting}, we outline a design space for \textbf{evidence disclosure} that ensures shared conversations are adequate for, but limited to, moderation purposes~\cite{regulation2016regulation}.
-Second, even if users do not selectively disclose their conversations, they still need to prove to moderators that their submitted private conversations happened, a process known in offline settings as \textbf{evidence authentication}.
+\textbf{This analysis motivates our second contribution: a rich design space for empowering users to collect and present documentary evidence while mitigating potential abuse of reporting procedures.} We focus on documentary evidence specifically because it remains central to moderators’ decision-making, yet is often compromised by privacy-preserving features of online spaces~\cite{jiang2019moderation, wang2023reporting}.
+To ground this design space, we introduce a threat model in which both users and moderators may misuse the reporting system but are constrained by what the user interface permits.
+Two core challenges emerge when granting users more control over evidence collection.
+First, in \textbf{evidence disclosure}, users decide which conversations to share with moderators, raising a trade-off between protecting user privacy and providing moderators with enough information to make informed decisions.
+Drawing on data minimization practices ~\cite{kulshrestha2021identifying, biega2020operationalizing, orekondy2018connecting}, we outline a design space that ensures shared conversations are adequate for, but limited to, moderation purposes.
+Second, even if users do not selectively disclose their conversations, they still need to prove to moderators that their submitted private conversations happened, a process known in offline settings as \textbf{evidence authentication}~\cite{grimm2012authentication}.
 While users often rely on screenshots for authentication purposes~\cite{sultana2021unmochon}, these methods are prone to abuse---for example, malicious users can forge conversations by mimicking usernames and avatars of another user.
 We explore how an enhanced message forwarding functionality could enable platform-side authentication, and how web automation techniques can help users collect trustworthy evidence by preserving the chain of custody~\cite{pu2023dilogics, yeh2009sikuli}.
-Finally, we propose ephemeral reporting to extend accountability to ephemeral conversations without significantly compromising their intended privacy.

-Our paper is structured as follows.
-After reviewing prior literature, we first present a theoretical analysis of how the inquisitorial nature of current reporting systems contributes to their failures.
-We then examine the benefits and challenges of incorporating more adversarial elements into online settings.
-Next, we take a deep dive into the evidence collection stage as the core of the reporting process and map out the design space that grants users greater control in presenting their evidence while safeguarding against potential abuse.
-Finally, we conclude with design implications for future research.
+However, because these approaches rely on persisted messages, they fall short in ephemeral contexts.
+We propose \textit{ephemeral reporting} to extend accountability without compromising intended privacy.
+We conclude by discussing how these ideas could inform platform-level reporting and be reinforced through cryptographic approaches in response to growing distrust in platforms~\cite{internetsociety2019privacy}.